MellowYarker/RustX/README.md

 You'll need the following software installed on your computer:
 - Cargo
 - Postgresql
+- Redis

+I will make a script to set this all up at some point, but for now you have to do it manually, sry my bad.
+### Setting up the Redis Server
+Once Redis has been installed, if you're on linux, just run `sudo systemctl start redis`.

 ### Setting up the Postgres Server
 If you're setting postgres up yourself, follow the script [here](https://www.postgresql.org/docs/current/install-short.html).
-I will have this autoconfigure at some point in the future, this is just a reference for now.
 ```
 ./configure
 make